erviveksoni/raspberrypi-controlled-tello/README.md

 # Control DJI Tello using Raspberry Pi Zero and Xbox One S Controller

 I recently bought DJI Tello and was amazed on how much you can learn and do with this little drone since it offers the ability to program.
-To start my learning, I decided to take inspiration from one of my pet projects on [controlling a RaspberryPi rover with Xbox One S Bluetooth Controller](https://github.com/erviveksoni/xbox-raspberrypi-rover).
-I took the same code base and extended it to control the Tello using a easy to use and well documented python library [TelloPy](https://github.com/hanyazou/TelloPy).
+To start my learning, I decided to take inspiration from one of my pet projects on [controlling a RaspberryPi rover with Xbox One S Bluetooth Controller](https://github.com/erviveksoni/xbox-raspberrypi-rover) and extended it to control the Tello using a easy to use python library [TelloPy](https://github.com/hanyazou/TelloPy).

 While working on this application, I thought it would be a really cool idea to mount the Raspberry Pi Zero on top of the Tello itself rather then using the zero as a base station and keeping it on the ground.

+Offcourse this adds additional weight to the drone (and reduce flying time) but for the application I am looking it was OK!
+Also, this gives me freedom of not carrying my laptop whenever I want to fly it using Xbox One S controller.
+Additionally this lays foundation for a few project ideas I have.

 Here is a [short video](https://www.youtube.com/watch?v=rT4CF4Krcc8) of the drone in action:
 <br/>
 <img src="/images/drone_front.jpeg" alt="Tello with Raspberry Pi Zero" width="600" height="274" border="10" />
 <

-Offcourse this adds additional weight to the drone (and reduce flying time) but for the application I am looking it was OK!
-Also, this gives me freedom of not carrying my laptop whenever I want to fly it using Xbox One S controller.
-Additionally this lays foundation for a few project ideas I have.
+But nothing stops you from flying Tello without the Raspberry mounted atop.
+The steps mentioned here will still be valid.
+Just place the Raspberry Pi on the ground.

 To make this project you will need both hardware and software skills some of which I also learned during the process but that's the point... you gotta start somewhere!